danrosselli/react-native-easy-grid/README.md

-# React Native Easy Grid 🐵
+# React Native Paper Grid 🐵
 ![Master Build Status](https://travis-ci.org/GeekyAnts/react-native-easy-grid.svg?branch=master) <br />

 This is NOT-JUST-ANOTHER-GRID-LAYOUT library!
 We are trying to simplify flexbox with easier approach.